Rahul-Bristlecone/Digital_Data_Manager/README.md

 pytest is used for unit tests and also postman for manual testing

 # packaging
-For packaging the dependencies requirements.txt is used. pipenv to be used later
+For packaging the dependencies requirements.txt is used. pipenv to be used later.